santroma1/whisper_id2223/README.md

 After we have a working model, we decided to think of some ways to improve the model.

 The first one, we thought that making a smoothing to the log-mel graphs would improve the generalization capability of the model.
+We thought of it as being some kind of regularization technique, make it less prone to overfitting.
 We applied an image smoothing from openCV library.
 The feature pipeline __swedish_whisper_features_mod.ipynb__ contains a feature pipeline in which each log-mel image is applied a smoothing transformation.

 For instance, this is how a log-mel graph usually looks: